Working-Title-MSFS-Mods/fspackages/docs/workingtitle-cj4/Working Title CJ4 v0.3.0 Changes.md

 * Updated takeoff and landing calculations
 * Added further error protection on all PERF pages
 * Updated landing weight to a calculated field (to be enhanced further)
+* Takeoff and landing weights will turn yellow when they have exceeded the maximum values

 ### TUN Page
 * Updated layout and fields